nattadasu/ryuuRyuusei/PRIVACY.md

 Shikimori's username can be used else during provider linking to your registered account on the bot to only obtain user ID.

+## User Interaction

+When you invite the Bot and grant it the "Read Message/View Channels" permission, it will monitor and process messages from Space (Server, Group) members.
+This allows the Bot to provide interactive message features.
+However, participation in this feature is optional.

+To opt-out, simply send `/usersettings autoembed state:Disable` to the Bot.
+Server Administrators can also remove the "Read Message/View Channels" permission by modifying the invite link's "permissions" parameter from `274878221376` to `274878220352`.
+We prioritize transparency and user control, ensuring compliance with relevant regulations and data protection principles.

 ## Aggregated Data Sharing

 Ryuuzaki Ryuusei may share aggregated data with third parties for statistical